 New York City’s Foreclosure Rate Still Below National Average

-IRVINE, Calif. – Nov.
-28, 2006 – New York City foreclosure activity increased 29 percent in October, but the city’s foreclosure rate remained well below the national average and is the lowest among five of the nation’s largest metropolitan areas, according to the RealtyTrac™ October 2006 U.S. Metropolitan Foreclosure Market Report.
+IRVINE, Calif. – Dec.
+19, 2006 – Foreclosure filings in New York City increased nearly 14 percent in November, the second straight month of increasing foreclosure activity, but the city’s foreclosure rate still remained below the national average and lowest among five of the nation’s largest metropolitan areas, according to the RealtyTrac™ U.S. Metropolitan Foreclosure Market Report.

 RealtyTrac publishes the largest and most comprehensive national database of pre-foreclosure and foreclosure properties, with over 700,000 properties from nearly 2,500 counties across the country, and is the foreclosure data provider to MSN Real Estate, Yahoo!
 Real Estate and The Wall Street Journal’s Real Estate Journal.